CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .localsize SIZE

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines initial local memory size used by kernel.
+Define initial local memory size used by kernel.

 ### .machine